 Charles Dow (of Dow-Jones The Wall Street Journal and The Dow Theory fame) defined it as "a broad upward movement" - I'd say O.K. but a little vague.
 Ned Davis Research defines it as "a 30% gain after 50 days, or a 13% rise after 155 days" - now I'd say that's not too vague, but is a little too much.
 My own studies of the stock market in the 20th century show many fluctuations of 10 or 15% that don't develop into anything, but when markets bounce up 19% that is the threshold from which advances have then risen 93% of the time to over +29%.
 One-half have risen over 80%, with the average Bull market gain being +111%, and lasting nearly 3 years (based on the record with the aberrations of the 1930's removed).
 Therefore, I define a Bull market as one which advances 19% on both the Dow Jones Industrial Average and the Standard & Poor's 500 over any timeframe.
 Economic expansion has followed each such occasion.
 Subscribers will find a full report plus graph in the Special Report: Bull Markets of the 20th-21st Centuries.

 Bear Markets follow (and precede) Bull markets.
 The market has declined over 10% more than 50 times in the 20th and 21st centuries, yet that alone has not resulted in Bear markets.
-The threshold of -16% has resulted 81% of the time in declines occurring of at least -24%.
-Eighteen of the 26 (69%) have dropped over 25% with the average loss for Bear markets being -34% over nearly a year and a half’s time.
+The threshold of -16% has resulted 70% of the time in declines occurring of at least -24% with the average loss for Bear markets being -33.5% over 16.5 months time.
 Therefore, I define a Bear market as one which declines 16% on both the Dow Jones and the S.& P. 500 over any time-frame.
-This definition is followed 77% of the time by recessions.
+This definition is followed 70% of the time by recessions.
 It happens that a 16% decline is the reciprocal of a 19% advance, and vice versa.
-A market decline from 14,000 to 11,760 (-16%) would be a Bear market, and conversely a market advance from 11,760 to 14,000 (+19%) would be defined as a Bull market.
+A market decline from 18,000 to 15,120 (-16%) would be a Bear market, and conversely a market advance from 15,120 to 18,000 (+19%) would be defined as a Bull market.
 Subscribers will find a full report plus graph in the Special Report: Bear Markets of the 20th-21st Centuries.